emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. UI is decent, seems modern, but probably has room for improvement. ⚠️
 1. Site has subs for most content and allows adjustments. ✔️
 1. Site has movies and shows, but not much anime. ⚠️
-1. Site does not have watchlists, continue watching or history? ❌
+1. Site does not have watchlists, continue watching or history. ❌
 1. Site is lacking in terms of content discoverability and sorting. ❌

 ***